Learning Meta Representations of One-shot Relations for Temporal Knowledge Graph Link Prediction: Experiments

-Three TKG interpolation methods, i.e., TNTComplEx \cite{DBLP:conf/iclr/LacroixOU20}, ATiSE \cite{DBLP:journals/corr/abs-1911-07893}, TeLM \cite{DBLP:conf/naacl/XuCNL21}, and three TKG extrapolation methods, i.e., TANGO \cite{DBLP:conf/emnlp/HanDMGT21}, CyGNet \cite{DBLP:conf/aaai/ZhuCFCZ21}, xERTE \cite{DBLP:conf/iclr/HanCMT21} are selected as our baselines.
-For each interpolation dataset, we build a training set for these methods by adding all the quadruples of the background graph $\mathcal{G}'$ and the quadruples associated with all the meta-training relations $\mathcal{R}_{sp}^{train}$.
-We further add the support quadruple associated with each sparse relation $r \in \{\mathcal{R}_{sp}^{valid}, \mathcal{R}_{sp}^{test}\}$ into the training set.
-For each extrapolation dataset, we build a training set by adding all the background quadruples during meta-training time $\mathcal{G}'_{train}$, as well as all the quadruples concerning every $r \in \mathcal{R}_{sp}^{train}$.
-We do not include any quadruple regarding $r \in \{\mathcal{R}_{sp}^{valid}, \mathcal{R}_{sp}^{test}\}$ into the training set due to the time constraint in the extrapolation setting.
-But we allow the models to have access to the support quadruples ($\mathcal{S}_r$, $r \in \{\mathcal{R}_{sp}^{valid}, \mathcal{R}_{sp}^{test}\}$) during inference.
-We test TKG embedding baselines with the same quadruples tested by FSL methods to ensure fair comparison.
+We consider five static KG FSL methods, i.e., Gmatching \cite{xiong2018one}, MetaR \cite{chen2019meta}, FSRL \cite{zhang2020few}, FAAN \cite{sheng2020adaptive}, GANA \cite{niu2021relational}, and one TKG FSL method, i.e., OAT \cite{mirtaheri2021oneshot}.
+We provide static KG FSL methods with all the facts in the original datasets, and neglect time information, i.e., neglecting $t$ in $(s,r,o,t)$.
+Besides, three traditional TKG interpolation methods, i.e., TNTComplEx \cite{lacroixtensor}, ATiSE \cite{xu2020temporal}, TeLM \cite{xu2021temporal}, and three traditional TKG extrapolation methods, i.e., TANGO \cite{han2021learning}, CyGNet \cite{zhu2021learning}, xERTE \cite{han2021explainable} are considered.
+For each interpolation dataset, we build a training set for these methods by adding all the background quadruples in $\mathcal{G}'$ and the quadruples regarding every $r \in \mathcal{R}_{sp}^{train}$.
+We further add the support quadruple associated with each sparse relation $r \in (\mathcal{R}_{sp}^{valid} \cup \mathcal{R}_{sp}^{test})$ into the training set.
+For each extrapolation dataset, we build a training set by adding all the background quadruples during meta-training time and the quadruples concerning every $r \in \mathcal{R}_{sp}^{train}$.
+We do not include any quadruple regarding $r \in (\mathcal{R}_{sp}^{valid} \cup \mathcal{R}_{sp}^{test})$ into the training set due to the time constraint in the extrapolation setting, but we allow the models to use the support quadruples ($\mathcal{S}_r$, $r \in (\mathcal{R}_{sp}^{valid} \cup \mathcal{R}_{sp}^{test})$) during inference.
+We test all methods over same test quadruples to ensure fair comparison.
+We implement all baselines with their official open-sourced implementations.
+We do all experiments (including baselines and MOST) with PyTorch \cite{paszke2019pytorch} on a single NVIDIA Tesla T4.
+All experimental results are obtained with the mean of 5 runs with different random seeds.